-A candidate may be provisionally accepted without having submitted all required documentation (e.g. submitting unofficial transcripts while waiting on official versions).
+The admission requirements may be provisionally accepted.
 However, if the requirements stipulated in the provisional letter of acceptance have not been successfully fulfilled, the applicant will not be permitted to register for classes.

 RE-APPLICATION

 Application materials are maintained on file for one year, after which students must re-apply for admission.
 Unsuccessful candidates may re-apply by submitting a new application form, an updated personal statement and updated transcripts when applicable.